serhatgksu/frequently-used-cmds/README.md

     for /r %a in (\*.*) do find "search_text" %a for /f %G in ('dir *.cpp *.h /s/b') do  ( find /i "what you search"  "%G") >> out_file.txt findstr /spin /c:"string" [files]

+### Clean

+  remove files with extension named 'pyd'

+    del /Q /S *.pyd

+  remove dir called 'dist' and delete all files in it

+    rmdir /Q /S dist